jyothikakagita78/first-repo/README.md

-# first-repo  on github by jyothika
+# jyothika kagitala is the owner of this projects
 my first repo on github